 How to Write for Search Engines

-With that caveat out of the way, here are some of the items of value from this article:
+With that caveat out of the way, let’s get into some specifics.

 - It’s all about content.
 And that’s more than just the words on the page.
 Content includes headings, page titles, tags, and links (both to other material on your site and to external sites).

 - A keyword-rich and compelling Page Title is essential.

 - Use heading tags for your headings and sub-headings, and use your keywords in these headings.

 - Focus.
 Keep to one topic per page.
 A page that’s all about lots of things is not really “all about” any of them.

 - Use your keywords naturally in your body copy.